This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CoffeehouseBlend #CollectiveBias

 - Next, pour the cold-brew coffee on top of the coconut milk, add stevia and cinnamon, stir, and enjoy!

-You can find Folgers® Coffeehouse Blend at your local Publix where it’s found in the coffee aisle.
-This is a brand new product that I know is going to be another hit by Folgers®!
+You can find Folgers® Coffeehouse Blend at your local Publix on the coffee aisle.
+This is a new product that I know is going to be another hit by Folgers®!
 I found mine for a great price and can’t wait to pick up a larger container next time I’m there.

 I’ve also made Folgers Coffeehouse Blend coffee in warmer versions too, and it’s absolutely fabulous.
 So rich, creamy, and robust without a hint of bitter flavor.
 Just like this lady likes it! 😉